JonasOuellet/zlayermanager/doc_src/application/maya.rst

 Maya
 ====

-To setup `Maya` so ZLayer manager can export and import meshes from it, you have to edit the `userSetup.py` file located in a `scripts` folder under Maya application directory.
+To setup `Maya` so ZLayerManager can export and import meshes from it, you have to edit the `userSetup.py` file located in a `scripts` folder under Maya application directory.

 This is usually located here: **C:\\Users\\{username}\\Documents\\maya\\scripts**.